 Operation Scenario

 ETSI TR 101 557 discusses the possible environments in which MBANSs are expected to operate and clusters MBANSs into two differentiated types: ‘healthcare facility MBANSs’ and ‘location independent MBANSs’.
 The latter refers to ambulance and home monitoring scenarios, which in fact present some use case and parameter differences.
-Hence, for compatibility study purposes, it was considered most appropriate to treat home MBANSs and ambulance MBANSs as different types of systems, abandoning so the use of the generic term ‘location independent’.
+Whereas the MBANSs expected to be used in healthcare facilities and ambulances are fairly similar to each other, the MBANSs expected to be used in homes have distinctive requirements, which make them de facto a distinct type of MBANSs.
+For compatibility study purposes, it was considered most appropriate to treat home MBANSs and ambulance MBANSs as different types of systems, abandoning so the use of the generic term ‘location independent’.

-The following figures show a schematic view of the three types of MBANS herewith considered.
+In the present study three types of MBANS, or MBANS use cases, are considered, which are schematically depicted in Figure 2, Figure 3, and Figure 4.